Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Functions and data sets used in examples and exercises in the text Maindonald, J.H. and Braun, W.J.
 (2003, 2007, 2010) "Data Analysis and Graphics Using R", and in an upcoming Maindonald, Braun, and Andrews text that builds on this earlier text.

-starsExtra — by Michael Dorman, a year ago
+starsExtra — by Michael Dorman, 2 years ago

 Miscellaneous Functions for Working with 'stars' Rasters